espressif/esptool/CONTRIBUTING.rst

 `pre-commit <https://pre-commit.com/>`_ is a framework for managing pre-commit hooks.
 These hooks help to identify simple issues before committing code for review.

-To use the tool, first install ``pre-commit`` and then the git hooks:
+To use the tool, first install ``pre-commit``.
+Then enable the ``pre-commit`` and ``commit-msg`` git hooks:

 ::

    $ python -m pip install pre-commit
-   $ pre-commit install
+   $ pre-commit install -t pre-commit -t commit-msg

 On the first commit ``pre-commit`` will install the hooks, subsequent checks will be significantly faster.
 If an error is found an appropriate error message will be displayed.
 If the error was with ``black`` then the tool will fix them for you automatically.
 Review the changes and re-stage for commit if you are happy with them.

+Conventional Commits
+""""""""""""""""""""

+``esptool.py`` complies with the `Conventional Commits standard <https://www.conventionalcommits.org/en/v1.0.0/#specification>`_.
+Every commit message is checked with `Conventional Precommit Linter <https://github.com/espressif/conventional-precommit-linter>`_, ensuring it adheres to the standard.

 Flake8
 """"""